 \subsubsection{A test theory for pure kinematics}

 With so many possible alternative ingredients to mix one can of course produce a large variety of test theories.
-As mentioned, I intend to focus on 3 illustrative example of test theories for my characterization of achievable experimental sensitivities.
+As mentioned, I intend to focus on some illustrative examples of test theories for my characterization of achievable experimental sensitivities.

 My first example is a test theory of very limited scope, since it is conceived to only describe pure-kinematics effects.
-This will restrict strongly the class of experimental that can be analyzed in terms of this test theory, but the advantage is that the limits obtained on the parameters of this test theory will have rather wide applicability (they will apply to any quantum-gravity theory with that form of kinematics, independently of the description of dynamics).
+This will restrict strongly the class of experiments that can be analyzed in terms of this test theory, but the advantage is that the limits obtained on the parameters of this test theory will have rather wide applicability (they will apply to any quantum-spacetime theory with that form of kinematics, independently of the description of dynamics).